 You can use the bereavement tool on the HMRC website to find out whether you have to complete a trust and estate tax return for the period of administration.

 As alluded to above, sometimes the income arising during the administration period, can be distributed to a beneficiary, for example, where they are entitled to the underlying assets under the terms of the will or intestacy.
-For more information on the duties of an executor or personal representative when they distribute income to a beneficiary, visit the section What if I am an executor or personal representative?.
+For more information on the duties of an executor or personal representative when they distribute income to a beneficiary, visit the page What if I am an executor or personal representative?.

 What about ISA income in the period of administration?

-From 6 April 2018, when a person dies, their ISA will become a ‘continuing account of the deceased investor’ or ‘continuing ISA’.
-This means it will continue to enjoy tax advantages (that is, the income will be tax-free), until the earlier of:
+From 6 April 2018, when a person dies, their ISA will become a continuing account of the deceased investor or continuing ISA.
+This means it will continue to enjoy tax advantages (that is, the income will be tax free), until the earlier of:

-- The completion of the administration of the ISA holder’s estate
+- the completion of the administration of the ISA holder’s estate

-- The closure of the ISA, or
+- the closure of the ISA, or

 - three years after the ISA holder’s death.